-If there is any possibility of voltage from another source (another power supply, a battery, transients, etc) being applied to the power supply's output terminals, protect the power supply by using a diode in series with one of the output leads.
+If there is any possibility of voltage from another source (another power supply, a battery, transients, etc) being applied to the power supply's output terminals, protect the power supply by using a diode in series with either the +OUT or -OUT lead of each output.

-Do not attempt to directly parallel the outputs of two power supplies.
+Do not attempt to directly parallel two outputs (of the same supply or of two separate power supplies).
 This would result in current flowing from the higher-set output into the lower-set output, and probable damage to both circuits.
 Outputs may be connected in series to obtain a higher voltage provided that a reverse-biased diode, having PIV and current ratings exceeding the combined output, is used across each output; however, keep in mind that the output current to be drawn cannot exceed the output current rating of the lowest rated supply used.